taitep/ember-arch/README.md

 **Ember** is a simple yet feature-rich **16-bit CPU architecture** that I'm currently developing.
-The goal of Ember is to create an architecture that is easy to **emulate** and **implement**, while also incorporating interesting features drawn from my research into various CPU designs.
+The goal of Ember is to create an architecture that is easy to **emulate** and **implement**, while also incorporating interesting features drawn from my research into various CPU designs (which could make it slightly harder to emulate in some specific situations).

 ## Key Features: